yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 The application must use the same connection URL to create every connection it needs, so that the distribution happens equally.

+Note that the nodes in the cluster must be accessible.
+If, for example, the cluster has multiple regions deployed in separate VPCs, your application would need access to all the regions, typically via peering.

 ### Topology-aware connection load balancing

+For a database deployment that spans multiple regions, evenly distributing requests across all database nodes may not be optimal.
 With topology-aware connection load balancing, you can target nodes in specified geo-locations.
 The driver then distributes connections uniformly among the nodes in the specified locations.
-This is beneficial for client applications that need to connect to the geographically nearest regions and zones for lower latency.
-If no servers are available, the request may return with a failure.
+This is beneficial in the following situations:

+- For connecting to the geographically nearest regions and zones for lower latency and fewer network hops.
+Typically you would co-locate applications in the regions where your cluster is located.
+Topology balancing allows you to target only regions where the applications are hosted.

+- The cluster has [preferred locations](../../admin/yb-admin/#set-preferred-zones) assigned, where all the shard leaders are hosted.
+In this case, for best performance you want your application to target the preferred locations.

 You specify the locations as topology keys, with values in the format `cloud.region.zone`.
 Multiple zones can be specified as comma-separated values.
 You specify the topology keys in the connection URL or the connection string (DSN style).